Genetically Modified Cotton: Pros, Cons, and Industry Impact

 2. What is the famous genetically modified cotton today?

-Nowadays, there are many kinds of genetically modified cotton developed in different countries
+Nowadays, there are many kinds of genetically modified cotton developed in different countries to suit specific climates and pest challenges.

 2.1.
 BT cotton from India